 Readings in the Lectura sections are both author-written and authentic.
 In this case, "authentic" indicates that a previously published text was intended to be read by native speakers and that prior to this appearance, it had no didactic purposes for language learning.
 Other examples of authentic materials in Puntos de partida are realia (typically newspaper and magazine ads) and poetry.
 The authors of Puntos de partida believe that students should be exposed to authentic readings as early as possible.
-For this reason, Lecturas written by the Puntos de partida authors only appear in Ante todo and in Capítulos 1 and 2, where they facilitate students' first reading experiences.
+For this reason, readings are author-written in the early chapters and realia-based or completely authentic thereafter.